eddyerburgh/data-structures-in-practice/content/posts/hash-tables.md

 }
 ```

-This determines the size of the keys based on the number of items that are stored.
-It gets the number of items from the keys, then it checks to see if the size is below a limit.
-For example, if the number of addressable items is less than 255 (0xff), then the indices only need to be 1 byte to store all possible addresses.
+`dictkeys_set_index()` determines the size of the keys based on the number of entries that can be addressed by the hash table.
+It gets the number of items from the keys, then checks to see if the size is below a threshold.

+For example, if the number of addressable items is less than 127 (0x7f), the indices only need to be 1 byte to store all possible addresses.
 There are other cases for 2 bytes and 4 bytes.
-You can see the other cases in the code [s](https://github.com/python/cpython/blob/eb2b0c694aef6122fdf95015abb24e0d095b6401/Objects/dictobject.c#L359-L359).
+You can see the other cases in the [dictkeys_set_index() code](https://github.com/python/cpython/blob/eb2b0c694aef6122fdf95015abb24e0d095b6401/Objects/dictobject.c#L359-L359).

 ```c
 /* write to indices. */